JackStromberg/azure-powershell/src/ContainerRegistry/docs/New-AzContainerRegistry.md

   - `[QuarantinePolicyStatus <PolicyStatus?>]`: The value that indicates whether the policy is enabled or not.
   - `[RetentionPolicyDay <Int32?>]`: The number of days to retain an untagged manifest after which it gets purged.
   - `[RetentionPolicyStatus <PolicyStatus?>]`: The value that indicates whether the policy is enabled or not.
+  - `[SoftDeletePolicyRetentionDay <Int32?>]`: The number of days after which a soft-deleted item is permanently deleted.
+  - `[SoftDeletePolicyStatus <PolicyStatus?>]`: The value that indicates whether the policy is enabled or not.
   - `[TrustPolicyStatus <PolicyStatus?>]`: The value that indicates whether the policy is enabled or not.
   - `[TrustPolicyType <TrustPolicyType?>]`: The type of trust policy.
   - `[ZoneRedundancy <ZoneRedundancy?>]`: Whether or not zone redundancy is enabled for this container registry